alexandragibbon/StatProg-HHU/termpaper/termpaper_info.md

 # Exam

-The exam is composed of two parts:
+The final grade is composed of two parts:
 1. Term paper in teams of 2
     - 40% of grade
     - Deadline: **January 27**